 How to create automatic Area Label in AutoCAD

 To create a dynamic label/leader we will use AutoCAD text Fields.
 To learn how, follow the steps below:

 - Firstly, create your MLEADER and fill in a constant text for prefix or suffix.
 For example: Area: …….. s.f.

 - Secondly, right click on the text area where the area number will be shown and choose Insert Field.

-- Now, a window called Field will will pop-up here we set the desired properties for the automatic text.
+- Now, a window called Field will pop-up here we set the desired properties for the automatic text.

 - Under Field Category choose Objects that way we will find the wanted field easier.

 - Field Name should be also Object.

 - To Choose the Specific Object for which the Automatic Area Label will be created, Click on Select Object button at the middle top of the window.

 AutoCAD will bring you back to the Model Space so you can select the desired object using the mouse.